bartificer/programming-by-stealth/docs/pbs21.md

 });
 ```

-Notice that because `background-color` is not a valid JavaScript variable name, we had to quote it when defining the plain object.
+Notice that, because `background-color` is not a valid JavaScript variable name, we had to quote it when defining the plain object.
 JQuery provides a mechanism for getting around this by supporting camel-cased aliases for CSS property names that contain dashes, so, we can replace `background-color` with `backgroundColor`, and the code will still work:

 ```javascript
 $('aside#as_ajax').css({backgroundColor: 'HoneyDew', color: 'Green', border: '1px dashed Green'});